peytoncordero/DRI25/command-line.md

 <Quiz>

-- It quits the Terminal/GitBash.
+- It quits the terminal.
 - It undoes my last command.
 - It inserts my last command.*
 - It shows me what folder I am working in.